 This small whistle-stop bustles with tourists and amateur photographers every spring.

-shutters click madly away as the train approaches the station under the
+Cherry blossoms rain down on the train track and countless shutters click madly away as the train approaches the station under the cherry blossom tunnel.

 The cherry blossom road at Yeojwa stream, (number 17 on this list) is also nearby for those who want more photo-ops.